Big Brothers Big Sisters of America

 Research Summary

 Several peer-reviewed studies have reported positive and neutral effects of the BBBS community-based and school-based programs.
 Specifically, DeWit et al. (2007) found positive effects of the community-based program on children's social skills, emotional well-being, and teacher support.
 Herrera et al. (2011) found positive effects of the school-based program on academic performance and student's perceptions of their academic abilities, but found no effect on classroom effort, rates of problem behavior or quality of social relationships when compared to control students.
 Grossman and Tierney (1998) found that youth in the BBBS program were less likely to engage in negative behaviors and more likely to have better family relationships at 18 month follow up.
 Herrera et al. (2023) found BBBS to increase youth wellbeing and decrease problem behaviors when compared to control group peers.
 No efficacy studies reported negative effects, but DeWit et al. (2016) cautions that early termination of relationships (prior to 12 months) may negatively affect the potential impact of BBBS.
+Moreover, Erdem et al. (2024) illustrated how potential positive effect of the program may extend to family functioning and aspects of parental well-being.
+Given the peer-reviewed empirical support, there is sufficient evidence to support this program as an evidence-based practice.

 Study Citations